Gab-Mello/Gab-Mello/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬  Since the second year of school, when I started studying the C language, my interest in the world of technology has only increased.
-Currently, I'm studying Golang.
+Currently, I'm a Software Developer at SAP.

   - ⚡  I have a strong interest in solving complex problems and creating efficient solutions, which leads me to constantly seek new knowledge and skills.
 </details>